hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ### Overview

-During my Master's thesis at the **International Iberian Nanotechnology Laboratory (INL)**, I developed the complete software control and data-analysis system for a nonlinear multiphoton fluorescence lifetime imaging microscope (MP-FLIM).
+At the **International Iberian Nanotechnology Laboratory (INL)**, I developed the complete software control and data-analysis system for a nonlinear multiphoton fluorescence lifetime imaging microscope (MP-FLIM).

 The platform integrates hardware control, image acquisition, and real-time fluorescence lifetime analysis to support high-resolution imaging of biological samples labelled with multiple fluorophores.